Gusabary/SAIL/Notes/optiver-sprint.md

 + **polymorphism**

   From the perspective of programmers, I declare two classes, one is called class A, which is the parent class and the other is called class B, which is the child class.
-Now I declare a function with virtual keyword in class A and override it in class B. So in my code, I could declare an object of class A but use the constructor of class B to initialize it.
+Now I declare a function with virtual keyword in class A and override it in class B. So in my code, I could declare an object pointer of class A but use the constructor of class B to initialize it.
 So I write "A star obj equals new B", and then when I call the method of obj, the function in class B will actually be invoked although obj is previously declared as class A.

-  That's how we use the polymorphism mechanism, and from the level of compiler, when there is any virtual function in the class, the compiler will allocate a virtual table for the class in the static area during compiler-time.
+  That's how we use the polymorphism mechanism, and from the level of compiler, when there is any virtual function in the class, the compiler will allocate a virtual table for the class in the static area during compile-time.
 In the virtual table, there are addresses of the virtual functions.
 So when we have the parent class A and child class B, we have two virtual tables.
 And the most important is that when I override the virtual function in child class, the corresponding entry in the virtual table of child class will also be updated.
 So now each class has their own version of implementations in the virtual table.

   And finally, when we initialize the object, the compiler will add a field called virtual pointer (vptr) into the memory of the object just like it is a member variable of that class.
 And the virtual pointer points to the virtual table of the class whose constructor is just invoked.
-That is to say, when we declare an object as parent class but use the constructor of child class to initialize it, we will get a virtual pointer pointing to the virtual table of child class so when we invoke any virtual function, the compiler will find along the virtual pointer to get the child class version.
+That is to say, when we declare an object as parent class but use the constructor of child class to initialize it, we will get a virtual pointer pointing to the virtual table of child class so when we invoke any virtual function, the compiler will go along the virtual pointer to get the child class version.

 + **Why cannot the constructor be virtual function?**